 San Roque Elementary School is in the south of the Philippine island of Leyte and has currently 450 pupils.
 The school premises consist of individual, ground level buildings.
 These were largely in a state of disrepair because the buildings were never maintained.
 With cracked concrete floors, leaking roofs, defective fans and unbearable heat in the classrooms, broken toilets and a lack of washing rooms, the entire premises were also far from an ideal learning environment for the pupils and teachers.

 The objective of the CFF with the renovation work was to improve the quality of teaching and life in San Roque Elementary School.
 The parents should also be made more aware that education creates opportunities to escape poverty.

 The Lyoness motto “Together we are strong” also needs to become the guiding principle in the San Roque school.
 After all, these goals can be achieved only if the school administration, teachers, parents and the village community are interested in change and therefore improving the quality of teaching and life.

 - Renovation phase and community building

-- Improving the quality of education with further training programmes for teachers and additional courses (language and technology) for the pupils
+- Improving the quality of education with further training programmes for teachers and additional courses (IT) for the students

 School opening and dedication

 Lyoness CEO Hubert Freidl, many Lyoness managers and members of the president’s team celebrated the opening on a large scale.
-This also included the Hungarian Antal Gergics, who was the first Lyoness premium member to reach career level 8 and to whom the renovated San Roque Elementary School was dedicated.
+This also included the Hungarian Antal Gergics, who was the first Lyconet premium member who reached career level 8 and to whom the renovated San Roque Elementary School is dedicated.